Cheshta08/Sarcasm-detection-demo/README.md

 ## ⚡ How It Works
 1. Choose **Text** or **Audio** input.
 2. Enter your sentence or upload an audio file.
-3. Click **Submit** → the app simulates pre-processing, analysis, and sarcasm detection.
+3. Click **Submit**, and the app will walk you through the steps: Pre-processing → Analyzing → Detecting Sarcasm before showing final result.
 4. Results are displayed with prediction and accuracy.

 ---